 You will meet the guide and driver at the Salisbury train station.
 From there you will proceed by private car that we've arranged for you.
 The day will end in Bath or Salisbury, depending on your preference, where the driver will drop you off at the train station.
 From there, you will catch the train back to London which will have you back in London by approximately 8:00pm.
-Your confirmation email will have more information, the exact meeting point, along with a map and emergency phone number.
+Your confirmation email will have more information, the exact meeting point, along with a map.
 If you are staying in Bath, Salisbury or anywhere outside of London, please let us know and we can assist you with transport information.

 Yes!
 If you prefer to travel by car from London, we can arrange for a full day car service.
 Please leave a note to this effect in your booking.
 We'll be in touch with further information

 Yes!
 We have excellent family-friendly experts who can appeal to the learning styles of kids and teens.
 Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
 This way we can match you with the best possible expert.